 Early Childhood Services

-Family Support Worker: The Building Healthy Families Support Worker is a member of a team that works with clients to support parent-child bonding, child health and development, and family self-sufficiency by reducing the stress that comes with parenting.
-Responsibilities include home visits with families to conduct assessments and case management, making referrals to medical and social services in the community, and conducting parent education to prevent child abuse and neglect.
-This is a full time position with competitive benefits.
-Qualifications: Bachelors Degree in a human services related field OR an Associates Degree in human services related field and two years of relevant experience; valid NY drivers license.
+Building Healthy Families Assessment Worker: The Building Healthy Families Assessment worker is a member of a team that works with clients to support parent-child bonding, child health and development, and family self-sufficiency by reducing the stress that comes with parenting.
+Responsibilities include client intake, screening and assessment, community outreach, and referrals to appropriate support services.
+Qualifications: Bachelor’s Degree in a human services related field OR an Associate’s Degree in human services related field and two years of relevant experience; a valid New York State drivers license.
+This position is 25 hours/week.

 Housing and Employment Services

 Emergency Housing Associate (Substitutes): The Emergency Housing Associate works in the Emergency Housing Assistance Program to support and advocate for clients at the emergency housing residential facility, helping them attain permanent housing, employment, and other goals to achieve self-sufficiency.
 Responsibilities include ensuring the security, safety, and health of residents and staff, collaborating with other community programs and organizations, responding to the emergency housing hotline, and providing on-call coverage as assigned.
-Qualifications: High School Diploma/GED, experience in human services area, and a valid NYS Drivers License.
+Qualifications: High School Diploma/GED; experience in human services area; a valid New York State drivers license.